beneboeck/wireless-chan-mod4ml/README.md

  <b> Requirements </b><br>

 To be able to run these scripts you need the `5G Toolbox` of MATLAB.
 We used `MATLAB R2025b`.
+Next to standard python packages you also require the `h5py` package.

+ <b> Comment </b><br>

+ Note that the generation of 50000 or more samples can take quite some time.
+We have executed the code on a regular CPU and it took about a day for each dataset to get generated.

 ## Generating Scenario-Level Channel Data